PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 18:21:59
+Last updated: 2024-04-13 18:22:33
-Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams
+Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera